What Spirit Airlines ticket holders need to know

 Yes, other US carriers told CNN they would support affected passengers.

+To access the special fares, Spirit customers need to go to a Southwest ticket counter at their departure airport.

+Delta Air Lines said Saturday that is has “filed reduced rescue fares in impacted markets to support those with near-term travel needs.
+As always, fare availability will vary by market, and Delta will continue to monitor the situation.”

-United, Allegiant and Frontier also said they would try to help affected passengers.
+Allegiant and Frontier also said they would help affected passengers but did not spell out exact measures when they were contacted on Friday.

 US Department of Transportation guidance about airline service cessations encourages travelers to check with other airlines “to see if they will accept your ticket, on a confirmed or standby basis, or will offer you a discount on a new ticket by waiving advance purchase requirements or other restrictions.”